veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-subtitle.md

 - A card with title as Big Data Subtitle as Hadoop and below that block of text will be displayed.

 ### Associated Attributes
-- **Style-** It accepts string value and it is applied as inline css to element and it is affected based on property given.
-An inline CSS is used to apply a unique style to a single HTML element.
-An inline CSS uses the style attribute of an HTML element.
-(eg. color:blue).

-- **Class-** It accepts string value.
-It specifies one or more class names for an element.
-The class attribute is mostly used to point to a class in a style sheet.The class name can be used by CSS to perform certain tasks for elements with the specified class name.(eg. class=toolbar)
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

+    ```

 - **Subtitle-** it accepts string.
 And here we can give the data whatever we want to set as subtitle.